Tag Archives: Ellen van Neerven

 You don’t have to be Blak or Queer to feel the huge joy of finding a community and a history in those lines.
 And you don’t have to be a 78er to love the humility in the second paragraph and the pride in the last sentence.

 The book’s five loose sections all revolve around the lived experience of being Aboriginal/Blak and queer.
-There are poems commenting on political news, from ‘The Last Apology’ which likens Kevin Rudd’s apology to the stolen generations as the apologies of a domestic abuser (‘You want to make up and make out / with the Aboriginal flag / I want you to promise /you won’t do it again’), to ‘Four Truths and a Treaty’, which begins: ‘We gotta talk about sexism, homophobia and transphobia in the community.
+There are poems commenting on political news, from ‘The Last Apology’ which sees Kevin Rudd’s apology to the stolen generations as the apologies of a domestic abuser (‘You want to make up and make out / with the Aboriginal flag / I want you to promise /you won’t do it again’), to ‘Four Truths and a Treaty’, which begins: ‘We gotta talk about sexism, homophobia and transphobia in the community.
 No point pretendin it don’t exist’, or ‘Engaged’, a wry take on the legalisation of same-sex marriage.
 Some poems turn a challenging eye on white allies.
 ‘Expert’, for example, begins:

 poor me